-The proposed house has a relatively simple design with a simple roofline and is oriented with a south-southeast aspect.
-The roofing material will consist of asphalt shingles.
-The exterior wall material is to be cedar.
-Soffits are to be 3/4" thick plywood.
+The house has a relatively simple design with a simple roofline and is oriented with a north aspect.

-The structure has 22 medium sized windows with the primary viewing direction being toward the southern side of the structure.
-Windows will be double glazed with low e-coated tempered glass and frames made of vinyl clad.
-Exterior doors are to be 1-3/4", fire-rated, and made of metal.
+The roofing material will consist of asphalt hail proof shingles.
+The exterior wall material is cedar lap.
+Soffits are 3/4" thick plywood.
+The structure has 18 large sized windows with the primary viewing direction being toward the north side of the residence.
+Windows are double glazed with low e-coated tempered glass thermal pane and frames made of wood.
+Exterior doors are 1-3/4", fire-rated, and made of wood and steel.

-The one deck will be constructed of composite material (Trex) materials and supported by 6x6 timber posts.
-The deck will be open and isolated from the surrounding landscape with crushed stone over a fiberglass weed barrier.

-The propane tank will be set on a pad of crushed rock overlaying a fiberglass weedbarrier approximately 35 feet east of the residence.
-Vegetation within 10 feet of the propane tank will be kept cleared.
-Utilities for the property will be buried from a pole located ~70 feet south of the residence.
-The septic field is located ~90 feet to the northwest of the residence.
-A well will be located ~130 feet to the northeast of the residence located off the hammer hear turn around.
+The one deck is constructed of wood materials and supported by timber posts.
+The deck is open and will be isolated from the surrounding landscape with crushed rock over a fiberglass weed barrier.
+There is no propane tank located on site.
+Utilities for the property will be buried from a pole located approximately 500 feet north-northeast of residence.
+The septic field is located ~35 feet east of residence.
+A well is located 113 feet north-northwest of residence.